Hudson Line (Metro-North): Realignment and electrification

 This line was rebuilt and realigned in 1905–1906 when the Harlem River Ship Canal was built.
 The line was realigned along the north side of the canal in Marble Hill, Manhattan.
 Part of the original segment around Marble Hill became a freight spur leading to the Kingsbridge Freight Station, but the track around the northern and western sides of Marble Hill was later removed and no trace of it exists.
 Today, the realigned line serves as the segment of the Metro-North Railroad Hudson Line between Mott Haven Junction and the West Side Line.
 The former Kingsbridge Freight Spur and station has been occupied by the grounds of the John F. Kennedy High School since the 1970s.
 The New York and Putnam Railroad spur remained until 1999.

 As part of the construction of Grand Central Terminal in the early 1900s, all of New York Central's lines that ran into the terminal were electrified.
 Third rail was installed on the Hudson and Harlem Divisions, while the New Haven Division received overhead wires on the segments that were not shared with the Harlem and Hudson Division.
-The first electric train departed for the temporary Grand Central Station, from the Harlem Division's Highbridge station in the Bronx, on September 30, 1906.
+The first electric train departed for the temporary Grand Central Station, from the Harlem Division's High Bridge station in the Bronx, on September 30, 1906.
 Electrification would eventually extend to Croton–Harmon station.

 The former main line south of Spuyten Duyvil remained for freight to the docks along Manhattan's west side and minimal passenger service to the West Side Station on Chambers Street (used until 1916).
-Passenger service on this line, which became known as the 30th Street Branch continued until late 1929 or early 1930.
+Passenger service on this line, which became known as the 30th Street Branch, continued until late 1929 or early 1930.

 The New York Central operated many intercity and commuter trains over this line for many years.
 It was a key route in connecting Grand Central Terminal in New York to LaSalle Street Station in Chicago.
-Commuter service along the line was offered as far north as Albany Union Station, with 121 trains serving Albany per day during the NYC's peak years.
-The line last offered one train a day weekday service to intermediate local stations between Poughkeepsie and Albany (aside from Rhinecliff and Hudson, which persist today under Amtrak service) from Grand Central until it fell from the schedule in 1959.
-Hyde Park last appeared on the schedule in 1958.
+Commuter service was always concentrated south of Poughkeepsie: by 1940, only three daily round trips – none of them timed for commuting to New York City – made local stops between Albany and Poughkeepsie.
+By 1960, only a single daily round trip (timed for commuting to Albany) made local stops.
+It was cut to a Hudson–Albany round trip with four intermediate stops by 1964, and discontinued around 1965; some intercity trains continued to stop at Rhinecliff and Hudson.